 I’m very good with tools, whether IT or mechanic.
 Nobody can assemble IKEA furniture faster (and better!) than I can.
 Yes, you may challenge me.
 Or hire me; I’ll bring my own tools.
 I’ve always been the local software and hardware guru in the office, and I leave a wake of wiki intranets wherever I work.
 Also, tinkering inevitably led me to my hobby of remote-control cars.

-On computers: I’ve used Macintosh in the good old days before it was Unix-based.
+On computers: I’ve used Macintosh in the good old days before it was Unix-based, when other computers didn’t even have mice yet.
 I don’t like OS X because it requires so much mousing.
 I did like my (jailbroken!) iPhone because the hardware is fantastic; I absolutely hate iTunes.
 Switching to Android in 2013 made me a much happier man.

 I’ve used DOS and Windows since forever, and I really miss Windows XP, and hate Windows 10.
 I switched to Ubuntu on my home computer in 2013 and I’m doing great.
 Ubuntu’s “App Store” is awesome, and so is the Ask Ubuntu help community.

 I’m generally soft-spoken but driven by clear principles.

 I’m a facilitator – what I do best is help others be great.